 The Sword was one of the most important Reconquista weapons since it was most vital in close combat.
 Once the cavalrymen of a Reconquista army had expended their lances, they engaged in hand-to-hand combat using their swords and shields.

 The swords used by Reconquista cavalrymen were usually doubled-edged and about three feet long with a hilt which enabled single-handed use.

-Knights wielded these sword with one hand, he held up a shield with his other hand to protect him from the opponent’s attacks.
+Knights wielded their knightly swords with one hand, he held up a shield with his other hand to protect him from the opponent’s attacks.